 If not, you better buy what the local battery supplier keeps in stock.

-While Trojan is responsible for putting the golf cart battery and the L16 in the spotlight, there are hundreds of other battery manufactures that make good quality batteries.
-Some decent names are US Battery, Interstate, Energizer, Deka, Centennial, Universal and Exide.
+While Trojan is responsible for putting the golf cart battery and the L16 in the spotlight, there are hundreds of other battery manufacturers that make good-quality batteries.
+Some decent names are US Battery, Interstate, Energizer, Deka, Centennial, Universal, and Exide.
 Most golf cart batteries are of reasonable quality.
-When looking at other brands of golf cart batteries make sure they are in fact 220-230 AH 6 volt batteries and weigh between 60 and 70 pounds.
+When looking at other brands of golf cart batteries make sure they are 220-230 AH 6-volt batteries and weigh between 60 and 70 pounds.
 There are lower amp hour golf cart batteries out there that will not provide the capacity you are looking for.

 The L16 is a little more complicated to compare.
 There are many shapes and sizes of L16.
 They can vary from 200 AH to 400 AH.
 If you are purchasing some L16s make sure they are in the range of 320 to 400 AH and they weigh approximately 100 to 125 pounds.
 Most folks don’t realize that even Trojan has many models of L16 that vary from 370 to 435 AH (C20) and weigh between 100 and 125 lbs.

 If you can find a golf cart or L16 battery that is made by a known battery manufacturer, and they are readily available and affordable, they are probably a good choice.
-The importance of having a battery that is readily available cannot be understated.
+The importance of having a readily available battery cannot be understated.
 If you have a problem with one or more of your batteries, you will not be able to wait months for a replacement.

-With an FLA battery, if you discharge the battery too much and cause a build up of sulfate, you can bring it back to life with an equalization charge.
-Equalization is a purposely over charging the battery to remove sulfate and mix the electrolyte.
+With an FLA battery, if you discharge the battery too much and cause a build-up of sulfate, you can bring it back to life with an equalization charge.
+Equalization is purposely overcharging the battery to remove sulfate and mix the electrolyte.
 However, water will escape and need to be returned.
 It is easy to add water to an FLA battery but a sealed battery is sealed and cannot take water.
-If you over charge a sealed battery by mistake (or on purpose), any water that escapes cannot be returned.
+If you overcharge a sealed battery by mistake (or on purpose), any water that escapes cannot be returned.
 Learn more about equalization and battery maintenance.

-Absolutely not.
-Car batteries or starting batteries are not suitable for deep cycle applications.
+Not.
+Car batteries or starting batteries are not suitable for deep-cycle applications.
 Batteries that are made to start a car engine are made with a lot of very thin plates (to provide a lot of surface area) that provide good surge power, but they will not work as a deep cycle battery.
 The plates are paper thin.

 As a general rule the lower the battery voltage, the better the battery will be for deep cycling.
-The truth is most 12 volt so called “deep cycle” batteries are not really deep cycle at all.
-They are really just starting batteries with plates that are a little bit thicker.
+The truth is most 12-volt so-called “deep cycle” batteries are not deep cycles at all.
+They are just starting batteries with plates that are a little bit thicker.
 The term “marine battery” also refers to a starting battery that has plates that are slightly thicker than a starting battery.